Destination

 Destination usage

-A resort can have a destination associated with it.
+A resort can reference a destination.

-Always use a unique code when creating destinations to avoid conflicts.
+Use a unique code to avoid conflicts.

 Passenger Information